 Like many home systems, sump pumps can fall victim to debris like rocks, mud, and sticks.
 Be sure to check your sump pit for potential clogs every few months or after a heavy rainstorm.
 Ensuring your sump pump has a lid is your most effective defense against clogs, as lidless sump pumps will back up more often.

 Most sump pumps generally last between seven to 10 years.
 If you’re experiencing sump pump failure and your pump is over 10 years old, you may be beyond basic troubleshooting methods.
-Some sump pumps can last longer than this, but it’s recommended that you replace your pump after 10 years to be safe.
+Some sump pumps can last longer than this, but it’s recommended that you install a new sump pump after 10 years to be safe.

 If you’ve tried all the sump pump troubleshooting techniques listed above and your pump still isn’t working properly, it’s time to bring in the pros.
 Hire a sump pump contractor near you to ensure that your basement (and your home) stays protected.